 Port passes (also known as pre-lodgement systems or logistics envelopes) are one of the new procedures hauliers have to contend with from 2021 onwards.

-It's worth noting that unless your load is moving under Transit procedures (which means that you are delivering to a country other than the country where your ferry or train disembarks) or to Northern Ireland, the UK GVMS system is not required until the 1st July 2021.
-This makes it easier for you for the first six months of the year in 2021.
-However, the EU port pass is required from the 1st January 2021.
+It's worth noting that unless your load is moving under Transit procedures (which means that you are delivering to a country other than the country where your ferry or train disembarks) or to Northern Ireland, the UK GVMS system is not required until the 1st January 2022.
+EU port passes have been required since the 1st January 2021.

 What are Port Passes?